itachi612/project/README.md

 The CSV file must have headers in the first row as in the example.

 Your script must be executable.
 The interpreter to use is /bin/sh.
-Put your shell script as well as the result of counting in the ex04 folder in the root directory of your repository.
+Put your shell script as well as the result of counting in the ex04 folder in the src directory of your repository.

 ## Chapter VIII